As if palo azul wasn't already unique enough...it's also alkaline!

 Asides from having electrolytes which are essential for hydration, the Journal of the International Society of Sports Nutrition mentions that alkaline water has an increasing hydrating effect through blood viscosity versus regular water.

 The WHO paper also mentions that drinking demineralized water (acidic) “led to increased diuresis (urination) and increased the elimination of sodium, potassium, chloride, calcium and magnesium ions from the body.”
 In other words, drinking acidic water can dehydrate your body by making you urinate electrolytes.

 Here’s a quote from the WHO study which illustrates the effect of acidic water on dehydration:

-Moreover, calcium and magnesium are more bioavailable (easily absorbed) in water because “they’re present as free ions and therefore, are more readily absorbed from water compared to food where they are mostly bound to other substances.”
+The WHO paper also mentions that calcium and magnesium are more bioavailable (easily absorbed) in water because “they’re present as free ions and therefore, are more readily absorbed from water compared to food where they are mostly bound to other substances.”

 Conclusion: Is Alkaline Healthier than Acidic?

 Even though many articles say that there’s no evidence that alkaline water is healthier, we can see that this is not the case.
 There is in fact evidence that shows that demineralized acidic water has some negative effects.